edwillys/gamechanger/README.md

 ## USB communication

 A big part of the effort was to understand how the USB communication protocol works.
-The game changer intruments use USB URB (request block) protocol.It mainly works via a request-response mechanism, with the first byte being the command or the command response.
+The game changer instruments use USB URB (request block) protocol.
+It mainly works via a request-response mechanism, with the first byte being the command or the command response.
 The following bytes, if any, are the payload and depend on the command.
-I try to sum up with the command description below. please note that there might be errors or innacurrate information.
+I try to sum it up in the command description below. please note that there might be errors or inaccurate information.

 | Request | Response | Description |
 | --- | --- | --- |